rdf-connect/rml-utils-processor-ts/README.md

-# rml-mapper-processor-js
+# rml-mapper-processor-ts
-Javascript wrapper over the RML Mapper to be resused within the Connector Architecture
+Typescript wrapper over the RML Mapper to be resused within the Connector Architecture